2026 - Public Safety: Renewal Program

 SFPUC Regional Water – Regional Water Treatment Program

-This program provides funding for improvements to the major water treatment facilities located at Tesla Portal Ultra-Violet Light Disinfection Facility, Thomas Shaft Chlorination Facility, Sunol Valley Chloramination Facility, Sunol Valley Water Treatment Plant (SVWTP), Pulgas Dechloramination facility, Harry Tracy Water Treatment Plant (HTWTP), and other locations.
+This program provides funding for improvements to the major water treatment facilities located at Tesla, Thomas Shaft Chlorination Facility, Sunol Valley Chloramination Facility, Sunol Valley Water Treatment Plant (SVWTP), Pulgas Dechloramination facility, Harry Tracy Water Treatment Plant (HTWTP), and other locations.
 Major projects include SVWTP Ozone project to install ozone treatment facilities as a long-term solution to control taste and odor events encountered in the raw water supply from both the San Antonio and Calaveras Reservoir sources.
-Other projects include a new polymer feed facility at the SVWTP, and other short-term and long-term improvements at SVWTP to improve regional delivery reliability by addressing various conditions and deficiencies of the SVWTP.
+Other projects include HTWTP Electrical Substation Upgrades, and other short-term and long-term improvements at SVWTP to improve regional delivery reliability by addressing various conditions and deficiencies of the SVWTP.

-The cost of SFPUC Water’s Regional Water Treatment Program is approximately $323.8 million through FY2033.
+The cost of SFPUC Water’s Regional Water Treatment Program is approximately $141.7 million through FY2035.

 SFPUC Regional Water – Regional Water Transmission Program

 This program provides upgrades to the Transmission System including pipeline inspection and repairs, pipeline and valve replacements, metering upgrades, corrosion protection, and pump station and vault upgrades.
 As part of the pipeline improvement program, funding is included to monitor, strengthen, and replace older pipeline to achieve higher level performance and reliability.
-Funding included for the Crystal Springs Pipeline 2 & 3 Rehabilitation will relocate and replace approximately 1.5 miles of 60-inch diameter pipe into Crystal Springs Road, reline sections of the pipe with cement mortar lining, and upgrade appurtenances to meet current standards.
+Funding included for the Crystal Springs Pipeline 2 & 3 Rehabilitation will relocate and replace approximately 1.5 miles of 60-inch diameter pipe into Crystal Springs Road, reline sections of the pipe with cement mortar lining, and upgrade appurtenances to meet current standards and the Palo Alto Pipeline Replacement Project.

-The cost of SFPUC Water’s Regional Water Transmission Program System is approximately $327.5 million through FY2033.
+The cost of SFPUC Water’s Regional Water Transmission Program System is approximately $409.5 million through FY2035.

 SFPUC Regional Water – Regional Water Supply and Storage Program

-The cost of SFPUC Water’s Regional Water Supply and Storage Program is approximately $162.9 million through FY2033.
+The cost of SFPUC Water’s Regional Water Supply and Storage Program is approximately $107.4 million through FY2035.

 SFPUC Regional Water – Regional Watersheds and Land Management

-The cost of SFPUC Water’s Regional Watersheds and Land Management is approximately $17.9 million through FY2033.
+The cost of SFPUC Water’s Regional Watersheds and Land Management is approximately $14.5 million through FY2035.

 This project will provide much needed redundant emergency communications capability and increased bandwidth for secure data transfer.
 Specifically, it will build a microwave backbone to link the entire SFPUC regional water system from the O’Shaughnessy Dam site in Yosemite to the rest of the SFPUC sites (San Francisco, San Mateo, Santa Clara, and Alameda counties).

-The cost of SFPUC Water’s Regional Communications and Monitoring Program is approximately $22.2 million through FY2033.
+The cost of SFPUC Water’s Regional Communications and Monitoring Program is approximately $18.7 million through FY2035.

 SFPUC Regional Water – Regional Buildings and Grounds Programs

-The cost of SFPUC Water’s Regional Buildings and Grounds Programs is approximately $249.5 million through FY2033.
+The cost of SFPUC Water’s Regional Buildings and Grounds Programs is approximately $424.2 million through FY2035.

 SFPUC Regional Water – Long-Term Monitoring & Permit Program